And this post contains affiliate links if you purchase through those links I earn a small commission.

 What kind of apples for an apple pie?

-Personally I like to use a combination of apples for apple pie.
+Personally, I like to use a combination of apples for apple pie.
 I know a lot of people suggest using all Granny Smith apples and that works just fine.
+FOR THEM.

 But the combination of different flavors of apples always makes a pie so much tastier.
 Just remember to get firm apples or they’ll turn mushy in your pie.
 Which can cause a soggy bottom and no one wants that.